mimaison/prometheus-metrics-reporter/README.md

 ```

 ### Kafka Clients
-Add the following to your broker configuration:
+Add the following to your client configuration:
 ```properties
 metric.reporters=com.mickaelmaison.PrometheusMetricsReporter
 ```